 - Kak A., Decision Trees: How to construct them and how to use them for classifying new data, Purdue University

-Evaluating the performance of a classifier can be more difficult than expected.
-The overall accuracy is a good measure, but it is often necessary to evaluate the behavior with false positives and false negatives.
-I suggest dedicating some time in studying: Precision, Recall, F-Score and ROC Curve.
+Evaluating the performance of a classifier can be more complex than expected.
+The overall accuracy is a good measure, but evaluating the behavior with false positives and negatives is often necessary.
+I suggest dedicating time to studying Precision, Recall, F-Score, and ROC curves.
 They can dramatically change the way a model is considered acceptable or not.
-Pay attention to Recall, which measures the impact of false negatives on the accuracy.
-Having a good precision, but a bad recall means that your model is generating many false negatives (think about this in a medical environment).
+Pay attention to Recall, which measures the impact of false negatives on accuracy.
+Having good precision but an imperfect recall means that your model generates many false negatives (think about this in a medical environment).
 F(beta)-Score is a good trade-off between precision and recall.

 A quick glimpse into Ensemble Learning

-After having understood the dynamics of a Decision Tree, it’s useful to study methods where sets (ensembles) of trees are trained together to improve the overall accuracy.
-Random Forests, Gradient Tree Boosting and AdaBoost are powerful algorithms whose complexity is reasonable low.
-It’s interesting comparing the learning process of a simple tree and the ones adopted by boosting and bagging methods.
-Scikit-Learn provides the most common implementations, but if you want to exploit the full power of these approaches, I suggest dedicating some time to study XGBoost, which is a distributed framework that can work both with CPUs and GPUs, speeding up the training process even with very large datasets.
+After understanding the dynamics of a Decision Tree, it’s helpful to study methods where sets (ensembles) of trees are trained together to improve the overall accuracy.
+Random Forests, Gradient Tree Boosting, and AdaBoost are powerful algorithms with reasonably low complexity.
+It’s interesting to compare the learning process of a simple tree and the ones adopted by boosting and bagging methods.
+Scikit-Learn provides the most common implementations, but if you want to exploit the full power of these approaches, I suggest dedicating some time to study XGBoost, which is a distributed framework that can work both with CPUs and GPUs, speeding up the training process even with massive datasets.

 Two valid tutorials on Ensemble Learning are:

-When starting with clustering methods, on my opinion, the best thing to do is considering the Gaussian Mixture algorithm (based on EM, Expectation-Maximization).
-Even if K-Means is quite simpler (and must be studied), Gaussian Mixtures offers a pure Bayesian approach, which is useful for many other similar tasks.
+When starting with clustering methods, I think the best thing to do is consider the Gaussian Mixture algorithm (based on EM, Expectation-Maximization).
+Even if K-Means is relatively more straightforward (and must be studied), Gaussian Mixtures offers a pure Bayesian approach, which is helpful for many similar tasks.
 Other algorithms that must be studied include Hierarchical Clustering, Spectral Clustering, and DBSCAN.
-It’s also useful to understand the idea of instance-based learning, studying the k-Nearest Neighbors algorithm (that can be adopted for both supervised and unsupervised tasks).
+It’s also helpful to understand the idea of instance-based learning by studying the k-Nearest Neighbors algorithm (which can be employed for supervised and unsupervised tasks).

-A good introduction to KMeans is: Introduction to K-Means Clustering
+An excellent introduction to KMeans is Introduction to K-Means Clustering

-A useful free resource on Spectral Clustering is:
+A valuable free resource on Spectral Clustering is:

 - Von Luxburg U., A tutorial on Spectral Clustering, Max-Planck Institute

-Clustering metrics are a little bit more empirical because their semantics can change with the context.
+Clustering metrics are slightly more empirical because their semantics can change with the context.
 However, I suggest studying the Silhouette plots and some ground truth methods (like the adjusted Rand score).
-They can provide you with a complete insight into the structure of the clustering process, showing all those situations when a hyperparameter tuning is probably necessary.
+They can provide you with a complete insight into the structure of the clustering process, showing all those situations when hyperparameter tuning is probably necessary.

 - Von Luxburg U., Cluster stability: an Overview, arXiv:1007.1075